 We had visited Rotorua a few years back, but we’d never ventured as far afield as Tauranga on the coast.
 This area has experienced tremendous growth in recent years.
 It’s a magnet for people migrating from Auckland, seeking a better and more affordable lifestyle.
 There are a lot of retirees moving in, drawn by the area’s laid-back ‘resort’ lifestyle.
 We were quite excited to spend a few days in Tauranga and discover its many delights.

 Adapting Tauranga Accommodation

 We stayed about twenty minutes along the coast from Mount Maunganui, at the popular Papamoa Beach Resort.
 This was a wonderful and practical location for us, travelling with three young children.

-The resort was busy and booked up including their two wheelchair-accessible cabins overlooking the beach.
-We booked into one of their last units, a cute two-bedroom garden villa that was adjacent to the children’s playground.
-Although the villa was not wheelchair accessible we managed to adapt
+The resort was busy and booked up – including, unfortunately, both of their wheelchair-accessible cabins overlooking the beach.
+We booked into one of the last units available, a cute two-bedroom garden villa adjacent to the children’s playground.
+Even though the villa wasn’t wheelchair accessible, we managed to adapt.

 We had to lift our son into the villa, as it had three steps.
 Luckily, the entry itself was lip-free, through a ranch sliding door.
 Inside, we found an easy access open shower; it wasn’t classified as a full wet-floor shower, but it did provide lip-free access through a wide glass door.
 It also had two shower heads, on either side.
 There was enough room for us to use our son’s Hippocampe all-terrain wheelchair for showering.
 This piece of equipment is very versatile for us, and being waterproof is an added bonus.
 It’s excellent for accessing beaches, and it folds away easily into a bag for travelling.
 Its titanium frame is lightweight, easy to lift in and out of vehicles.